danielMoreland00/OneDark-FlashDevelop/README.md

 # ⚡ One Dark Theme 🌘

-_One Dark theme for Flash Develop IDE, based on One Dark Pro in VSCode_
+_One Dark theme for Flash Develop IDE 5.3+, based on One Dark Pro in VSCode_

 # Install Instructions 🔽